vinaydanidhariya/Telemedicine-Services/README.md

 # Telemedicine-Service

-Node.js Monolithic Application for WhatsApp chatbot and admin panel for two users.
+- Node.js Monolithic Application for WhatsApp chatbot and admin panel for two users.

+- Telemedicine Services project.
+Today, we will show you how patients can easily book appointments and consult with doctors during emergencies using our WhatsApp Chatbot.
 **Online Appointment Booking and Emergency Consultation Chatbot**

 Patients can book appointments online and consult with doctors in emergencies through a WhatsApp Chatbot.